Sid-Bisram/mcb_pipeline/README.md

 ### 2. Question 2 -> on cmd, run question_2.py
 ### 3. Question 3 -> on cmd, run question_3.py.
 User will be prompted for 3 inputs and in the end, the report(csv or parquet) will be downloaded to directory reports in root folder.
 ### 4. Question 4 -> on cmd, run question_4.py.
 User will be prompted for 1 input and finally, json file will be donwloaded to reports directory.
+### 5. Question 5 -> on cmd, run question_5.py.
+User will receive a localhost to click whereby they can view the map visualisation.
+### 6. Question 6 -> on cmd, run question_6.py.
+The country records will be updated with their capital, longitude and latitude.

 Unfortunately, due to lack of time on my end, i was unable to complete question 5 and 6.